Pee Wee Kirkland: Motivational speaker

 He presents his messages in the "School of Skillz"—a basketball and life skills campaign that is co-sponsored by Nike.
 The camps began in the 1990s on Saturdays in Harlem and have since become a nationwide endeavor.
 He has won championships as a high school coach at The Dwight School, a prestigious private school on the Upper West Side in New York City.
 One of his early breakthroughs involved reaching out to youth such as Hanif "Camel" Warren.
 As an educator and social worker, Kirkland utilizes the respect he receives from young people because of his gangster past to reach at-risk youth and break down their misconceptions about "keepin' it real" on the streets.

 Kirkland earned a master's degree in human services from Lincoln University.

 In popular culture

 In the 1994 film Above the Rim, Kirkland appeared as Georgetown recruiter Phil Redd.

+Ja Rule mentions Kirkland as "Kirkland Pee Wee" in his 2001 song "Always On Time" featuring Ashanti.

-Kirkland is referenced in the Clipse single, Grindin', and appears in the track's music video.
+Kirkland is referenced in the 2002 Clipse single, "Grindin", and appears in the track's music video.

+In 2012, he appeared in a documentary titled Doin' It in the Park, directed by Bobbito Garcia and Kevin Couliao.

+Late rapper Young Dolph refers to PeeWee Kirkland as a "legend" during his feature on Curren$y's 2019 song "All Work".